nastya-prokopishena/Prokopishena.University.Personalized-Fitness-Coaching-Platform/README.md

     - Sends a POST request to `/register` with the form data.
     - Stores the user's gender in local storage.
     - Displays error messages if any occur during registration.

+### On the website:

+- **Displaying a list of clients for a particular trainer:**
+    - Includes additional information and buttons for showing all information and nutrition recommendations.

+- **Toggling the visibility of additional information about a client:**
+    - Triggered when a button is clicked.

+- **Displaying user information:**
+    - Presents user details on the webpage.

+- **Displaying specializations:**
+    - Lists available specializations in the application.

+- **Displaying a list of trainers:**
+    - Provides information about each trainer and a button to request training.

+- **Sending a request for training to a specific trainer:**
+    - Allows the user to make a training request.

+- **Searching for and displaying a list of trainers:**
+    - Helps users find trainers.

+- **Displaying information about a client:**
+    - Uses the client ID to show client information.

+- **Creating a modal window with a form for entering nutrition recommendations:**
+    - Allows the user to input recommendations.

+- **Displaying a modal window with a form for entering nutrition recommendations:**
+    - Shows a form for the user to provide nutrition recommendations.

+- **Closing the modal window:**
+    - Handles the process of closing the modal.

+- **Handling form submission with nutrition recommendations:**
+    - Manages form submission for nutrition recommendations.

+- **Handling login form submission:**
+    - Adds an event handler on page load to process login input data (email and password).

+- **Storing the user ID in local storage and redirecting the user:**
+    - Redirects the user to the training plans page and saves the user ID.

+- **Switching between login and registration forms:**
+    - Manages the switch between login and registration forms.

+- **Handling the registration form:**
+    - Works with input data and saves the user's gender in local storage.